[updated June 2019]

 -William Butler Yeats

-- Mongolian: Эрүүл мэндийн төлөө!
+- Cheers in Mongolian: Эрүүл мэндийн төлөө!
 (Erüül mehdiin tölöö)

 Work is the curse of the drinking class.